ericsink/LSM/README.md

 There is one more ICursor implementation I have not mentioned, and that is something I call LivingCursor.
 This is a cursor that has one subcursor, and all it does is filter out the tombstones.

-As I said above, this is not a complete implementation.
-There needs to be something that owns the memory segment and all the disk segments and makes smart decisions about when to flush the memory segment and when to merge disk segments together.
-That piece of code is currently absent here.

 # The B+Tree